Best Homemade DIY Flaxseed Gel Recipe [Updated for 2020]

 How do I strain Flaxseed (Linseed) Gel?

-Use a small strainer and use a small spatula to maneuver the seeds to acquire the most gel.
+Use a small strainer and a small spatula to separate the seeds to extract the most gel.
 You can use a larger strainer as well.
 Some recipes recommend using a stocking, this is wrong.
-You risk burning yourself with 200 degrees Fahrenheit gel.
+You risk burning yourself with boiling hot gel.

 The only time a strainer is not sufficient is if you boil your gel for a VERY long time and it is too thick to separate.
 You don't need gel this thick for the Flaxseed Gel to work.
-I have 4b hair and I only boil it for up to 7 mins.
+The gel will also thicken as it cools.

 Homemade DIY Flaxseed Gel Recipe Instructions